niolabs/docs/docs/api/services_types.md

 # Services Types API

-Service types contain meta data for services and can be accessed with `/services_types` endpoint.
+Service types contain metadata for services and can be accessed with `/services_types` API.

 ## Get API

-The get API returns a JSON body with information about the service type with the name `Service` and its properties.
+The get API returns a JSON body with information about the service type with a particular name.
+For example, send a GET request to `/services_types` with the name `Service` as its endpoint

     curl -XGET 'http://localhost:8181/services_types/Service' --user 'Admin:Admin'

-The result of the previous request is
+and the result will be

 ```
 {